Mindfulness

 What Is Guided Imagery?

-You can learn how to heal yourself using guided imagery.
-Perhaps the best and quickest way to gain an understanding of deep relaxation is to take a few moments and experience a short meditation using guided imagery.
-Listen to a sample of a recorded guided imagery experience in a quiet place where you won’t be disturbed for a few minutes.
+One of the prime purposes of Dr. Miller’s work is to show you how to heal yourself using guided imagery audio experiences!
+Perhaps the best and quickest way to gain an understanding of guided imagery is to listen to this guided imagery experience below.
 Your experience is the best teacher.

 The Origin of Guided Imagery